 - hunger or thirst

 - a wet nappy or needing the toilet

 What can I do to help my toddler sleep?

 Start with the basics.
-Having a regular, calm bedtime routine has been shown to improve sleep quality (St James Roberts, 2009).
-A study of eight 18 month olds found that having a consistent bedtime routine led to improvements within three nights (Mindell et al, 2017).
+Having a regular, calm bedtime routine has been shown to improve sleep quality (Hoyniak et al, 2020).
+A study of eight 18-month-olds found that having a consistent bedtime routine led to improvements within three nights (Mindell et al, 2017).
 Their bedtime routine involved a bath, massage and quiet activities.

 Some research also suggests that technology can have an impact on children’s sleep (Cheung et al, 2017).
 The Royal College of Paediatrics and Child Health (RCPCH) recommends avoiding screens for an hour before bedtime (RCPCH, 2019).

-Check out our tips for helping toddlers to sleep here.
+Check out our tips here for helping toddlers to sleep.

 How does napping affect my toddler’s sleep?

 When some toddlers drop their daytime nap, they can find themselves tired earlier in the evening than before.
 If this is the case, you could try moving their bedtime forward.
 This has the added benefit of giving you some time to yourself in the evening if you’ve lost that nap break in the day.

 You may hear that your baby might become overstimulated if they don’t nap and you don’t move their bedtime, but there is no evidence for this.
 However, later bedtimes have been associated with shorter night-time sleep (Mindell et al, 2016).